nergalex/f5-aks-kic-lab/source/class8/module2/module2.rst

 JSON Web Tokens (JWTs, pronounced “jots”) are a compact and highly portable means of exchanging identity information.
-The JWT specification has been an important underpinning of OpenID Connect, providing a single sign‑on token for the OAuth 2.0 ecosystem.
+The JWT specification has been an important underpinning of OpenID Connect, providing a Single Sign‑On (SSO) token for the OAuth 2.0 ecosystem.
 JWTs can also be used as authentication credentials in their own right and are a better way to control access to web‑based APIs than traditional API keys.

 Powered by the most popular data plane in the world, F5 Distributed Cloud (XC) *Secure Access* improves your security posture:
     - **Reduce the attack surface**: Require **access control** for Web and API based Application
-    - **Least Privilege**: Validate the claimed Scope against per App or micro-service security policy
+    - **Grant least privileges**: Define an allowed **Scope** per App or micro-service
-    - **Prevent malicious activity**: Track identified user activities, detect behavioral anomalies and auto-mitigate with `F5 XC Malicious User <https://docs.cloud.f5.com/docs/how-to/advanced-security/malicious-users>`_ feature.
+    - **Prevent malicious activity**: Track identified user activities, detect behavioral anomalies and auto-mitigate them with `F5 XC Malicious User <https://docs.cloud.f5.com/docs/how-to/advanced-security/malicious-users>`_ feature.

 .. image:: ./_pictures/illo-SolutionsZeroTrust-450x400-1.svg
    :align: center